Have you ever thought of wine crates as storage? Let me show you how to repurpose wine crates as office storage.

 How to Repurpose Wine Crates as Office Storage

-The wine crates have sat in my garage since last summer, just waiting for the light bulb to go off in my head how to repurpose the wine crates and use them.
+The wine crates have sat in my garage since last summer, just waiting for the light bulb to go off in my head on how to repurpose the wine crates and use them.

 Last month, I picked up one of the crates and brought it inside.
 As I looked at the Billy bookcases in my office, I realized that the wine crate might fit in my cubbies.
 And it did!